-When I had tetanus, a central nervous system disease, one of the most scary aspects was when I’d be up for three or four minutes and the whole stomach area of my body would begin to feel as if it was turning to cement.
-I couldn’t shower fast enough to avoid feeling like I was turning to cement.
+When I had tetanus, a central nervous system disease, one of the most frightening aspects was when I’d be up for three or four minutes and my whole stomach area would begin to feel as if it was turning to cement.
+I couldn’t shower fast enough to avoid the feeling.
 The tightening of muscles pulled me forward, bending me as if I had advanced osteoporosis.
 Sleep relaxed it, so each morning I’d feel good, until I’d been out of bed for a few minutes.

-Also scary was how tetanus affected the nerves to my thoracic diaphragm, causing pain and tightening my diaphragm so that I sounded like an ancient person with the thinnest, wispiest of voices.
+Also frightening was how tetanus affected the nerves of my thoracic diaphragm, causing not only pain but tightening so that I sounded like an ancient person with the thinnest, wispiest of voices.
 Tetanus ~ When Gardening Becomes Life Threatening ~ Read More.

-The good thing about having tetanus and not enough money to get a doctor to prescribe the antibiotic I needed to kill the clostridia bacteria, was that I tried using a lot more vitamin B12 shots, since B12 is known to be good for nerves.
+The good thing about having tetanus and not enough money to get a doctor to prescribe the antibiotic to kill the clostridia bacteria, was that I used more vitamin B12 shots, since B12 is known to be good for nerves.
 To my surprise having a B12 shot a day completely rid me of peripheral neuropathy pain.
 Not overnight, of course, but within a relatively short time.
 Doctors had told me the pain and numbness were irreversible and permanent.

 Doctors also told me that too much B12 was as dangerous as too little.
-They made me beg for a B12 shot a month.
+I had to beg for a B12 shot a month.
 Recently, after months of the equivalent of two B12 shots a day, in the form of lozenges, I reached the “too much” point and had painful muscle spasms.
 I used Cilantro capsules to trap the excess cobalt and I used potassium foods to reduce and eventually eliminate the spasms.
-That was pretty easy, much easier than living with the pain for years had been.
+That was pretty easy, much easier in fact than it had been living with the pain for years.
 Potassium and B12 ~ Read more.

 Let’s Look at a Nerve

-To appreciate nerves/neurons, where B12 does much of its work, and to understand why potassium is so important, we need to look a little more closely at a nerve in its entirety.
+To appreciate nerves/neurons, where B12 does much of its work, and to understand why potassium is super important, we need to look more closely at a nerve in its entirety.
 One of the best websites I’ve found to explain nerves/neurons and how they work, in fairly clear terms, is KhanAcademy.

-As you can see, a nerve cell is pretty complex.
-The roundish soma is a neuron’s body.
-The tail-like part of the neuron is called its axon and can be long, not inches long, but feet long.
+As you can see, a nerve cell is complex.
+The roundish Soma is a neuron’s body.
+The tail-like part of the neuron is its Axon and can be long, not a few measly inches long, but feet long.
 So, a nerve cell is not even remotely shaped like a blood cell.

-The messages which your nerves transmit are in the form of ions moving along axons.
-Additionally, ions of sodium and potassium move in and out of neurons via proteins that extend through the cell membrane which is made of lipid/fat molecules.
-Once you know the composition of your cell membrane you can easily understand why over enthusiasum in cutting fat from your diet can injure your nerves.
+The messages sent by your nerves are in the form of ions moving along axons.
+Additionally, ions of sodium and potassium move in and out of neurons via proteins that extend through the cell membrane of fat molecules.
+Knowing the composition of your cell membrane, you can see why over enthusiasm in cutting fat from your diet can injure your nerves.

-Because cells are negatively charged inside while they are surrounded on the outside by a positive electrical charge, changing the balance of the electrical charge translates a sight, touch, taste, smell or sound into action: when you feel the hot stove you pull your hand away, thanks to your nerves’ use of ions.
+Because cells are negatively charged inside with a positive charge surrounding them, changing the balance of the electrical charge translates a sight, touch, taste, smell or sound into action: when you feel the hot stove you pull your hand away, thanks to the way your nerves use ions.

 Salt rules our minds.
 Sodium helps transmit signals between our brain cells.
 Our actual thoughts are made of salt.